nollstead/Arduino-Motor-Controller/README.md

 Power is sent to the Arduino, so no additional power is required.
 A jumper (J1) is included to bypass this should that be desired - perhaps during programming or debugging using the USB - though I haven't found that to be necessary.
 Connect the jumper to supply battery voltage to the Arduino via its VIN pin, remove it to isolate the board; in this case Arduino power must be supplied separately (USB, etc.).
 In most cases the jumper will be in place though it's there as an option in case there is a need to isolate power

+Battery monitoring is possible due to a voltage regulator connected to Arduino port A0 that steps VCC (calculated at 8.4v) down to 3.3v - the max for the giga.
+If higher battery voltages are used some additional math would likely be needed to get the correct battery level.

-The NRF24L01 transceiver is recommended to use a separate voltage supply and the motor controllers require one as they can pull much more current than the Arduino pins can support.
-Hence the need for voltaage conversion.
-I started with two linear voltage regulators and eventually decided to implement a buck converter -  for the increased efficience as well as the learning experience.
-These could just as easily both be voltage regulators, which would simplify the design, as I doubt the small current draws will make an enormous difference.
+The NRF24L01 transceiver is recommended to use a separate 3.3v voltage supply so that was used across the board as supply since the circuitry is already in place.
+I started with a linear voltage regulator and eventually decided to implement as a buck converter - for the increased efficience as well as the learning experience.
+This could likely as easily both be a voltage regulator (as was done for 5v), which would simplify the design and I doubt the small current draws will make an enormous difference.

 ### Motor Controllers

-- Two dual-motor controllers, allowing the control of up to four motors.
+Motors are controlled via two TB6612FNG dual-motor controllers.
+Each one can control two motors with 1.2A continuous current and 3A max (for 20 MS).
+To support this current the VCC and motor traces are widened to 30 mil.
+Note that 30 mil is based on 2oz copper on top and bottom - which is also needed for the buck converter.
+If 1oz is used (and the buck converter is replaced with a LVR) then those traces will likely need to be widened.

 ### Radio Interface

 - 2x4 header block for the connection of an NRF24L01 transceiver (remote control).
 The Arduino Giga supports Wifi and Bluetooth natively so that's another option, however, the Arduino Mega has no native support - hance the radio interface.
-This block include a 10uF decoupling capacitor so that doesn't need to be soldered onto the NRF module.
+This block includes a 10uF decoupling capacitor, which is optional but highly recommended to achieve higher range, so that doesn't need to be soldered onto the NRF module as is commonly done.

 ### Servo's

-- Four servo connectors with separate 5v power supplied via an onboard 5v voltage regulator (i.e., not supplied by Arduino).

-- Battery monitor connected to Arduino port A0.
-This is implemented via a simple voltage divider that assumes 8.4v (fully charged 7.4v LIPO)
+Connectors are supplied for up to four servos, wired in parallel (I think) supplied with 5v (they'd be underpowered at 3.3v).
+Note that this is the only place where 5v is used and the purpose for the voltage regulator.
+The Arduino could most likely handle 1 servo but not sure about four of them, especially if there is a load, so stepping this down from the battery to avoid overloading the Arduino 5v pin.

-### LED's
+### LEDs

-- Two blocks of JST connectors for front (white) and rear (red) headlights (assuming a robot car).
+There are two blocks of JST connectors for front (white) and rear (red) headlights (assuming a robot car).
+Each set has a transistor connected to an arduino pin that allows them to turn on and off.
+There is also an ambient light sensor connected to pin A1.
+Reading this value allow for an "auto" on/off headlight based on light - mimicing auto headlights on a real car.
+The assumption is a remote would have a 3-way switch for On / Off / and Auto for headlights.
+So if the value is below a defined threshold and the pin is set to auto then turn on the headlights, etc.

+Note that these can be used for other purposes, however, the resistor values were calculated assuming white for the front two and red for the rear.

 ### I2C Connectors

-- Ambent light sensor that can be
-- Two JST 2.54 I2C connectors.
-These can be used for vision sensors or anything else you want to experiment with.
+- Two JST 2.54mm I2C connectors.
+These can be used for any purpose (e.g. vision sensor, etc.).
+No other components use I2C so there are no inherent address conflicts.
+Note that the SDA and SCL pins DO NOT have pullup resistors as, in my experience, most external I2C components include those in their circuitry.

 # Schematic